The first and only copy of a jinashi shakuhachi for sale

 “When did you copy your first jinashi shakuhachi inside and out?”

-I began experimenting with copying bamboo jinashi shakuhachi back in 2007.
-In 2012 I was the first person to copy a jinashi shakuhachi inside and out.
-In 2013 I released the first iteration of the Bell shakuhachi for sale.
-I then decided to discontinue sales in order to make a more ideal bamboo “master” jinashi shakuhachi for the project, to perfect my process, and to develop my bamboo eco-composite material.
-In November of 2018, I finally released the current Bell shakuhachi.
-I hope to eventually offer more Bells which would be copies of different lengths/keys.
+Jon began experimenting with copying bamboo jinashi shakuhachi back in 2007.
+In 2012 he was the first person to copy a jinashi shakuhachi inside and out.
+In 2013 Jon released the first iteration of the Bell Shakuhachi for sale.
+He then decided to discontinue sales in order to make a more ideal bamboo “master” jinashi shakuhachi for the project, to further perfect his process, and to develop his bamboo eco-composite material.
+In November of 2018, Jon was finally able to release the current Bell Shakuhachi.
+He hopes to eventually offer more Bell Shakuhachi which will be copies of different lengths/keys.